odud-by/uae-fdi-resilience-analysis/README.md

 The ARDL framework confirms that short-term volatility remains linked to oil prices and global liquidity conditions.
 However, forward-looking evidence suggests that recent momentum contains a durable component that historical normalization dynamics alone may understate.

-For this reason, the anchor-heavy specification (w_ARDL = 0.3) is adopted as the strategic baseline for 2025–2026.
+For this reason, the anchor-heavy specification (w = 0.3) is adopted as the strategic baseline for 2025–2026.
 Under this path, inflows remain elevated in 2025 and moderate gradually in 2026, reflecting resilience with measured normalization rather than sharp reversion.

 The strategic priority for policymakers is therefore consistency.
 Maintaining regulatory clarity, reinforcing investment facilitation, and supporting sectoral diversification will matter more than reactive counter-cyclical adjustments to external shocks.